What is a Mutual Recognition Agreement?

 IQAB has currently established MRAs with the following professional bodies:

 Any professional accountancy body wishing to enter a reciprocal agreement with U.S.-IQAB must submit a letter of intent to NASBA.
-The letter should contain a brief, written description of the nature and objections of the organization, the size of its membership and its interest in applying for an MRA.
+The letter should contain a brief, written description of the nature and objectives of the organization, the size of its membership and its interest in applying for an MRA.
 If the organization does not have the authority to grant practice privileges including audit rights, it must provide evidence it can facilitate obtaining these privileges for U.S. CPAs from the licensing authority.

 Candidates & Professionals